kwrobert/westcloud-stack/README.md

 ### Configuring Openstack

-You'll need to configure your Openstack environment to allow the creation of autoscaling groups.
+You'll need to configure your local Openstack tools with credentials in order to deploy the Openstack Heat "stack" (domain-specific lingo there) that provisions the infrastructure for the cluster.
 This is done by adding the following to your `~/.config/openstack/clouds.yaml` file:

 ```
 # This is a clouds.yaml file, which can be used by OpenStack tools as a source